hutchutchutch/prob/docs/frontend_architecture.md

 - High contrast themes
 - Reduced motion options

-This architecture provides a solid foundation for building Prob while maintaining flexibility for future enhancements and scaling.
+This architecture provides a solid foundation for building GoldiDocs while maintaining flexibility for future enhancements and scaling.